sfbahr/UltimateTic/README.md

 2. Model (Game Mechanics) (BJClarke & charten)
   - Create Board Class
   - Board methods
-    * public int countTriples() - Determine whether a board has three-in-a-row
+    * (DONE) Determine whether a board has three-in-a-row
-      + Return number of three-in-a-row's
+      + (option) Return current winner
       + (option) Determine how many triples a board has
-    * public boolean isWon() - Determine whether a board has at least one three-in-a-row
+	  + Set a variable to indicate current winner
-      + return true if the board has at least one.
+    * (DONE) Determine if someone has won the board
-      + might also want to call count triples
+      + return the winner
-    * public void setCell(arguments) - Place a mark on one of the cells
+    * (DONE) Place a mark on one of the cells
-      + Could create a cell class, or a board could be represented by an array of ints.
+      + Uses Cell class to indicate who has marked the cell
       + Make sure the cell isn't already marked
-      + should probably call isWon()
+      + should probably call a method to check for victory
     * public Cell getCell()
-  - Create Cell Class (charten)
+  - (DONE) Create Cell Class (charten)
     * Cell will just be an enum type with values EMPTY, X, and O.

 3. Algorithm (AI)